 These three factors (pressures/incentives, opportunity, and rationalization) are commonly referred to as the fraud triangle3, and when all three of those conditions are present the risk of fraud being perpetrated can increase significantly.
 Of those three conditions, opportunity is the one condition that can most effectively be managed to address fraud risks.
 This condition is principally managed by designing and implementing a control environment that prevents, detects, and deters most fraudulent behavior, whether conducted by employees, vendors, consultants, or senior management.
 As part of such a control environment, there are five key anti-fraud controls that companies can implement, and it begins with the tone at the top.

 According to the Association of Certified Fraud Examiners (ACFE) 2008 Report to the Nation, internal auditors and independent auditors accounted for approximately 29% of the occupational fraud discovered.
 The independent auditors have auditing standards that they follow to identify material misstatements due to fraud (SAS 99).
 However, empowered audit committees can play an active role in the direction, monitoring, and evaluation of the internal auditors to ascertain whether the procedures performed are in those areas that carry the most significant risks.
-Those significant risk areas can be effectively identified through conducting a fraud risk assessment.
+Those significant fraud risk assessment.

 One purpose of a fraud risk assessment is to help focus management’s attention on the significant fraud risks to be addressed.
 A fraud risk assessment can be recurring and systematic, and it can involve various levels of management across all functions of the business.
 An effective fraud risk assessment may include specific fraud schemes that could be perpetrated against the organization, including the people or departments within the organization that could commit each scheme, the likelihood of that scheme occurring against the company in the current year, and the magnitude of impact that the scheme would have on the organization.

 The specific fraud schemes identified can be linked to existing internal controls within the organization that can mitigate the fraud risk.
 The fraud risk assessment can also include a gap analysis that includes a remediation plan for significant fraud risks that could not be linked to existing internal controls.
 Some companies may have the appropriate resources internally to apply effective interviewing techniques to identify the fraud schemes that could occur across the organization.
-However, many companies would be well-advised to consider the use of an external provider to assist in conducting the interviews and facilitating the brainstorming sessions so that the meetings are relevant and focused.
+However, many external provider to assist in conducting the interviews and facilitating the brainstorming sessions so that the meetings are relevant and focused.

 One of the advantages of conducting the fraud risk assessment throughout the organization is that it can increase the visibility of management’s attitudes towards managing fraud risks.
 The increase in management’s communication about fraudulent behavior typically results in greater employee sensitivity to the importance of acting in an appropriate manner (thereby, potentially reducing some of the rationalization that can occur) and the confidence to report suspicious or inappropriate activities.